Julian Knight: Met Police drop sexual assault investigation into Tory MP

 - Published

-The Metropolitan Police has said it is no longer investigating allegations of sexual assault against a Conservative MP.
+The Metropolitan Police has said it is no longer investigating allegations of sexual assault against a Tory MP.

-Julian Knight, who was suspended from the Conservative Party over the case, had always denied the allegations.
+Julian Knight, who was suspended from the parliamentary Conservative Party over the case, had always denied the allegations.

 Mr Knight said he was looking forward to the "immediate return" of the party whip.